Department of Computer Science

 Visiting Researcher - Center for TeleInfraStruktur (CTiF), Aalborg University, Denmark (Mentor: Dr. Ramjee Prasad)

-I am an Indian fifth year Ph.D candidate in the Department of Computer Science at the University of Southern California's (USC) Viterbi School of Engineering .
-My current major research interest lies in the area of economics and mathematical modeling of distributed network security.
-I also have a minor research interest in network economics, network privacy and its economics, applied game theory, and software-defined networking.
+I am a recently graduated Indian Ph.D student in the Department of Computer Science at the University of Southern California's (USC) Viterbi School of Engineering.
+My current major research interest lies in the area of cyber-security - especially the economics, performance modeling, strategy, and data analytics aspects of it.
+I also have a minor research interest in network economics, network privacy and its economics, applied game theory and mechanism design, secure multi-party computation in networks, differential privacy in networks, and smart grid analytics.
 I am a recipient of the prestigious Provost Fellowship at USC.
 In the past, as an undergraduate and as a masters student, I have held research positions related to network reliability and network optimization at Indian Institute of Technology, Kharagpur, India, Indian Institute of Management, Calcutta, India, and Center for TeleInfrastruktur, Aalborg, Denmark.
 My Erdos number is 4.
 In my spare time I do international travel, listen to music, watch movies, swim, and play/watch cricket.

 The Flavor of My Research

-I am a theory guy primarily interested in the mathematical modeling and analysis of several aspects in networked and distributed systems.
-My main goal is to reveal fundamental insights into the efficient design of communication systems.
+I am an applied theory guy primarily interested in the mathematical modeling and analysis of several aspects in the security of networked and distributed systems.
+My main goal is to reveal fundamental insights into the efficient design of secure communication systems.
 I like to solve problems that are challenging, interesting, and have good practical value and social impact.
-My Ph.D research is on investigating the important role of cyber-insurance markets in achieving a robust level of cyber-security, which is currently not present in the Internet due to several techno-social-economic constraints.
+My Ph.D research was on investigating the important role of cyber-insurance markets in achieving a robust level of cyber-security, which is currently not present in the Internet due to several techno-social-economic constraints.
 Cyber-security is one of the most important and pressing issues in the current Internet age and doing research on improving cyber-security has been a great challenge for me, but at the same time gave me lot of fun.
-My research is inter-disciplinary in nature and lies at the boundary of information security, micro-economics, game theory, algorithms, stochastic processes, social graph theory, and systems optimization.
-As secondary Ph.D research, I also work on small scale practical problems related to network economics, applied game theory, and software-defined networking In the near future, I plan to keep adopting the "theory-to-practice" approach in designing, analyzing, and building robust and efficient communication systems.
+In general, my research was (still is) inter-disciplinary in nature and lied at the boundary of information security, micro-economics, game theory, algorithms, stochastic processes, social graph theory, and systems optimization.
+As secondary Ph.D research, I also worked on practical problems related to network economics, applied game theory and mechanism design, and applications of secure multi-party computation in networking.
+In the near future, I plan to keep adopting the "theory-to-practice" approach in designing, analyzing, and building robust and efficient communication systems.

 Ph.D Thesis Statement